Ekis2k/Ekis2k.github.io/_posts/2017-11-14-robotsdottxt.markdown

 ---
 Robot.txt is a text file that sets what search-engines look for when they search for your web page.
 Search-engines look automatically for your robots.txt to look what you have allowed.
 This file is important to put in your root directory.

+The instructions must uste the first User-agent:* ant then you can disallow whatever you want.
+Like this example:
 {% highlight ruby %}
 User-agent:*
 Disallow:/whatever/
 Disallow:/whatever2/
 {% endhighlight %}

+I have configured it to my site with just the "Disallow: /" and that tells the robot not to visit any pages on my site.